TheCakeIsNaOH/choco-remixer/README.md

 - Allows (most) packages to work on offline/air gapped environments.
 - Makes install a previous version always possible.
 Some software vendors only have their latest version available to download, in which case old package versions break.

-## Why this is better than the Chocolatey official internalizer
+## Comparison to the Chocolatey For Business Internalization Functionality

 In comparison with the [Chocolatey business license](https://chocolatey.org/pricing#faq-pricing) that has [automated internalization functionality](https://chocolatey.org/docs/features-automatically-recompile-packages), choco-remixer:

 - Is free and open source software
-- Is available at no cost, instead of starting at $650/year, which is out of reach for almost all non-business users.
+- Is available at no cost.
 - Does not require a licensed Chocolatey installation to install the internalized packages.
 Packages internalized with the licensed internalizer stop working if you license lapses.
 - Validates checksums of downloaded binaries (`.nupkg`s included) and warns if checksums are not available in the package.
 - Is available for Linux systems.

+However, choco-remixer:

+- Does not have any SLA or on-call support.
+- Requires each package to be supported explicitly
+- Is in general more brittle (internalization is more likely to fail loudly if a package changes)
+- Requires more set-up and configuration
+- Is not stable software (yet)

 ## Caveats

 - This is not at a stable release.
 Things may break, feel free to open an issue if I broke something.
-- Packages can change on the Community Repository, again, open an issue if a package is broken.
+- Packages can change on the Community Repository, please open an issue if a package is broken.
-- Packages are supported by whitelist, and support must be added individually for each package.
+- Support must be added individually for each package.
+- Linux support is not as throughly tested, open an issue if there are any incompatibilities.

 ## Specific TODOs

 - Add support for internalizing package icons
 - Comment based help for all public functions, specifically in `Edit-InstallChocolateyPackage` (platyps?)
 - Module metadata creation, module install, other helper scripts
-- Add a helper where a single Chocolatey package can be passed in as a path and internalized
-- Complete the components for module, and publish the module (PowerShell gallery?)
+- Complete the components for module, and publish the module (PowerShell gallery)
 - Add Pester tests
+- Add generic functions for archive, portable download and vscode extension packages.

 ## Continuous TODOs

-- Better verbose/debug and other information output.
 - Generalize and factor out repeated code into functions.
 - Continue adding support for more packages

 ![Progress](https://progress-bar.dev/1817/?scale=6969&width=400&suffix=/6969)

-## Potential things to add
-- Git integration for personal-packages.xml
-- Multiple personal-packages.xml files (for now it probably is best to add an alias to your profile for each xml)
-- Async/Parallelize file searching, copying, packing, possibly downloading
-- Ability to bump version of nupkg (aka fix version)